-does not subsume the previous setting of (A, null) and the list will effectively become {(A, m3), (B, null), (A, null), ...} public abstract addProviderAtEnd(Provider p, Oid mech) throws GSSException
+does not subsume the previous setting of (A, null), and the list will effectively become {(A, m3), (B, null), (A, null), ...}

-6.1.17. addProviderAtEnd
+7.1.18. addProviderAtEnd

 This method is used to indicate to the GSSManager that the application would like a particular provider to be used if no other provider can be found that supports the given mechanism.
-When a value of null is used instead of an Oid for the mechanism, the GSSManager must use the indicated provider for any mechanism.
+When a value of "null" is used instead of an Oid for the mechanism, the GSSManager must use the indicated provider for any mechanism.

-Calling this method repeatedly preserves the older settings but raises them above newer ones in preference thus forming an ordered list of providers and Oid pairs that grows at the bottom.
-Thus the older provider settings will be utilized first before this one is.
+Calling this method repeatedly preserves the older settings, but raises them above newer ones in preference thus forming an ordered list of providers and Oid pairs that grows at the bottom.
+Thus, the older provider settings will be utilized first before this one is.